Community inspired Dog Share Stations

 East Haven Together

 Created their own bespoke dog support station.
-With the support of the local authority, they installed their station at East Haven beach and have seen a dramatic decrease in dog fouling.
+They installed their station at East Haven beach and have seen a dramatic decrease in dog fouling.
 Using a wooden fence post, installed with a post holder, they added a dog bag container.
 The sign encourages owners to add or use bags as required and to bin the waste.
 They have also added a container with dog biscuits, a water bowl and a dog toy box, again encouraging toys to be used and added.